482. Song—Pretty Peg my dearie

 Email Poem |

-Analysis and Comments on 482.
+Comments, Analysis, and Meaning on 482.
 Song—Pretty Peg my dearie

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 482.
 Song—Pretty Peg my dearie here.